bernhardAxonIvy/doc/source/engine-guide/tool-reference/axonivy-engine/service.rst

 Engine Service
 ==============

-In productive environments, we recommend to run the |ivy-engine| as a service.
+In productive environments, we recommend to run the Axon Ivy Engine as a service.

 Windows Service
 ---------------

-The binary :file:`bin/AxonIvyEngineService.exe` is the |ivy-engine|
-implementation as Windows Service.
-It can also be used as command line tool to register, unregister, start and stop |ivy-engine| as Windows Service.
+The binary :file:`bin/AxonIvyEngineService.exe` is the Axon Ivy Engine implementation as Windows Service.
+It can also be used as command line tool to register, unregister, start and stop Axon Ivy Engine as Windows Service.
 The command line tool must be *run as administrator*.

-.. rubric:: Register |ivy-engine| as Windows Service
+.. rubric:: Register Axon Ivy Engine as Windows Service

 .. code-block:: powershell

    AxonIvyEngineService.exe -register [windowsServiceName] [username] [password]

-.. rubric:: Unregister |ivy-engine| as Windows Service
+.. rubric:: Unregister Axon Ivy Engine as Windows Service

 .. code-block:: powershell